-You shall cooperate with our participating care providers and our affiliates and agree to provide services to members enrolled in benefit plans and programs of UnitedHealthcare West affiliates and to assure reciprocity with providing health care services.
+You shall cooperate with our participating health care providers and our affiliates and agree to provide services to members enrolled in benefit plans and programs of UnitedHealthcare West affiliates and to assure reciprocity with providing health care services.

-If any member who is enrolled in a benefit plan or program of any UnitedHealthcare West affiliate, receives services or treatment from you and/or your sub-contracted care providers (if applicable), you and/or your subcontracted care providers (if applicable), agree to bill the UnitedHealthcare West affiliate at billed charges and to accept the compensation provided pursuant to your Agreement, less any applicable copayments and/or deductibles, as payment in full for such services or treatment.
+If any member who is enrolled in a benefit plan or program of any UnitedHealthcare West affiliate, receives services or treatment from you and/or your sub-contracted health care providers (if applicable), you and/or your subcontracted health care providers (if applicable), agree to bill the UnitedHealthcare West affiliate at billed charges and to accept the compensation provided pursuant to your Agreement, less any applicable copayments and/or deductibles, as payment in full for such services or treatment.